ssaattww/PhotinoBlazorRclLoader/README.md

 # PhotinoBlazorRclLoader Demo

+**Important Notes**

+*   When creating a directory structure like `Rcl/Rcl1`, the name `Rcl1` must match the name of the RCL library.
+*   `CustomPhysicalFileProvider` is a security-sensitive implementation and should be used with caution.
+    Specifically, it has the following security concerns:
+    *   Using absolute paths: If the input subpath is an absolute path, it is used as is, potentially allowing access to files outside the intended directory.
+    *   Path concatenation: Using `Path.Combine` without proper validation can lead to path traversal vulnerabilities.
+    *   No file change monitoring: The `Watch` method returns `NullChangeToken.Singleton`, disabling file change monitoring.

 ## Overview

 This demo shows how to dynamically load a Razor Class Library (RCL) into a PhotinoBlazor application.